cglorious/magic-mouse-frontend/notes.md

 [ x ] render count

 #### Stretch
-[   ] maintain count when moving to another page
+[   ] As Coco, I want to log the count of attractions when moving to another page so I know how many rides I rode.
 [   ] persist to the database

 ## TODO